 Water governance, urban water systems, resilience, human right to water, urban political ecology, South Africa

-Lyudmila (Lucy) Rodina conducted her PhD (2018) work under the supervision by Leila Harris, from the Institute for Resources, Environment and Sustainability (IRES).
+Dr. Lyudmila (Lucy) Rodina completed her PhD (2018) work under the supervision by Leila Harris, from the Institute for Resources, Environment and Sustainability (IRES).
 She was also a Liu Scholar at the Liu Institute for Global Issues, and International WaTERS Graduate Fellow.
 In October 2018, she moved to Ottawa and is now working as a Policy Analyst in the Policy and Results Branch at Infrastructure Canada, working on resilience, green infrastructure and environmental quality files.

 Learn more at www.lucyrodina.com